-Although H2 antihistamines are sometimes administered in anaphylaxis treatment, H2 antihistamines DO NOT relieve upper or lower airway obstruction or shock.
-Systematic reviews have not identified any randomized, controlled trials that support the use of these agents in anaphylaxis or urticaria [79,80].
+Although H2 antihistamines are sometimes administered in anaphylaxis treatment, H2 antihistamines do not relieve upper or lower airway obstruction or shock.
+Systematic reviews have not identified any randomized, controlled trials that support the use of these agents in anaphylaxis or urticaria [80,81].

-If used, ranitidine (50 mg in adults) (12.5 to 50 mg [1 mg/kg] in children), may be diluted in 5% dextrose to a total volume of 20 mL and injected intravenously over five minutes.
+If used, ranitidine (50 mg in adults) (12.5 to 50 mg [1 mg/kg] in children), may be diluted in 5 percent dextrose to a total volume of 20 mL and injected intravenously over five minutes.

 Glucocorticoids — The onset of action of glucocorticoids takes several hours.
 Therefore, these medications do not relieve the initial symptoms and signs of anaphylaxis.
 The rationale for giving them is to theoretically prevent the biphasic or protracted reactions that occur in some cases of anaphylaxis.
 However, a systematic review of the literature failed to retrieve any randomized, controlled trials in anaphylaxis that confirmed the effectiveness of glucocorticoids .
 In addition, a study of emergency department patients with allergic reactions or anaphylaxis failed to find a decrease in return emergency department visits or biphasic reactions among patients treated with glucocorticoids .

 If given, a dose of methylprednisolone of 1 to 2 mg/kg/day is sufficient.
 If glucocorticoid treatment is instituted, it should be stopped after one or two days without a taper.
 (See "Anaphylaxis: Acute diagnosis", section on 'Time course'.)